 Q: If I can’t bring in a cooler, is there food inside the festival?

 A: Oh, yes!
 There are dozens of dining options, including our local eateries located within festival grounds or within walking distance and a number of food vendors that set up inside the event.
+We also have a number of beverage gardens located inside festival grounds, though alcohol may only be consumed inside beverage garden areas and businesses that serve adult beverages.

 Q: What kind of music do you have?